python1029/Hypothesis-Test-on-Speeds-HashTable-and-Array/README.md

 # Hypothesis-Test-on-Speeds-HashTable-and-Array

 This is a simple speed comparison between Hash Table and Standard Array based on simple tasks

+**Working on Documentation**